meg-codes/bash-notes/Utilities.md

 `less` will take over your terminal and let you scroll up and down in the buffer.
 You can use `q` to quit and `:` to start command sequences. `:/regex` will let you search for a word in the file you've opened.

 The `man` page goes into much greater detail as to manuevering `less`.
 It is very handy.

+### `head`

+`head` show the first few lines of file.
+Use `man` if you want more.

+### `tail`

+`tail` shows the last few lines of a file.
+Look at `man`, but the classic use is with the `-f` flag for a log file you want to monitor. `tail -f filename` displays the file and updates when anything is appended to its end.

+If you want to filter the file, you can use `grep` explained below to pipe the output.

+`tail -f /var/log/messages | grep 'foo'` would only show appended lines with `foo` in them.

 ## `grep`